 - “Playing the Dido (Ariadne, Oenone, Laodamia, Penelope, Hypsipyle, Medea) Card in Heroides 2,” in Current Trends in Ovid’s Heroides, forthcoming

-- “Expanding Geographies and Unbounded Subjects in Catullus,” in Empire, Travel and Geography in Latin Poetry, Routledge, forthcoming
+- “Expanding Geographies and Unbounded Subjects in Catullus,” in Travel, Geography, and Empire in Latin Poetry, Routledge, 2022

 - “What’s Love Got To Do With It?: Mapping Cynthia in Propertius’ Paired Elegies 1.8A-B and 1.11-12,” American Journal of Philology 132.4 (2011) 633-665